jontromanab/sq_grasp/sq_fitting/README.md

 It creates a mirrored view of the objects on the occluded side.
 The estimation of superquadric fitting is noticably better that without mirroring.
 ![mirrored_scene](https://user-images.githubusercontent.com/3790876/31579797-56f111b6-b0fb-11e7-83e6-fa12f174346f.jpg)
+The colored sections are the points created by the algorithm, which are mirrored version of the point cloud of the objects.

 ![mirroring](https://user-images.githubusercontent.com/3790876/31579800-6663af28-b0fb-11e7-810a-f8f49a1d88c0.jpg)
+These objects are in such a condition where only the side view of the object is visible to the camera.
+From this position, the chances of estimating the object model is least.
+Still with the mirroring algorithm, we can estimate the superquadrics for the box and the pringles can.

 ### How to run??